TheRobQ/tinymc2/README.md

 The uncommented out library should work as directed form the assignment sheet.

-The commented library will also expose the methods, but works as Salutation.fullNmae("first", "last")
+The commented library will also expose the methods, but works as Salutation.fullName("first", "last")